 - Remark: Children below 12 years old are not allowed.

-However, you can actually spend the whole day at Lost World easily as they have many other zones to explore during the daytime too.
+However, you can spend the whole day at Lost World easily as they have many other zones to explore during the daytime too.

 In fact, it’s just as busy in the daytime as it is in the night!

-Other night activities include:
+Other night activities (Hot Springs & Night Park) include:

-- Tales of the Tribe (starts at 7:45pm every day except Tuesday)
+- Tales of the Tribe (starts at 8:30pm every day except Tuesday; this event occurs daily during school holiday and public holiday)

-- Crystal Spa
+- Crystal Spa (11am to 11pm, closed on Tuesday)

-- Luminous Forest
+- Luminous Forest (8pm to 10pm)

-- Petting Zoo
+- Petting Zoo (separate tickets may be required)

-- Ipoh Street
+- Ipoh Street (11am to 10pm)

 - Opening hours: 6pm to 11pm